netlify/zip-it-and-ship-it/README.md

   Function's name.
 This is the one used in the Function URL.
 For example, if a Function is a `myFunc.js` regular file, the `name` is `myFunc` and the URL is `https://{hostname}/.netlify/functions/myFunc`.

+- `displayName` `string`

+  If there was a user-defined configuration object applied to the function, and it had a `name` defined.
+This will be returned here.

 - `mainFile`: `string`

   Absolute path to the Function's main file.
 If the Function is a Node.js directory, this is its `index.js` or